RedX1000/OpenLogger/README.md

 3. Wait a bit, recording takes between 1 - 5 second depending on the tier of clue and the amount of rewards in the window.
 4. Rewards appear in the OpenLogger Interface along with the value, and a dynamic display that updates when new rewards come in, along with the total and average value for the number of completed clues.

+### Autocapture
+* Clues can be autocaptured by clicking on the lock (Closed == On, Open == Off).
+* Be careful when obfuscating details in the clue window, more specifically "Current Reward Value: X" coins and "Reroll Reward ( X )".
+* Easy way to fix a misread is to disable autocapture and rolling back and recapturing it.
+* In the event of a double-read, pause Autocapture, rollback, and open the next casket, then re-enable autocapture.

 ### Clear Database
 * Clear Database will refresh the LocalStorage for that one tier.
 * It does **NOT** have a confirm window, so be careful not to click it on accident (Will try to add one later).